SerhiiVostrikovTR/orange-hrm-test-project/README.md

 ## Setup
 1. Clone this repository
 2. Install the dependencies of this project with `npm install`.
+3. Rename example.env file to .env and configure environment variables

+## Environment variables
+`TEST_ENVIRONMENT` - env on which tests will be executed (possible options: dev, test, prod)

 ## Running test suite